Ticketpark/api-docs/docs/getting-started/pagination.md

 GET https://api.ticketpark.ch/bookings/?page=2&maxResults=10
 ```

-This request would return booking number 21-30 from your list.
+This request would return bookings number 21-30 from all the bookings you can access.

 Hint
 {: .label }
-Look for the `X-Count`  header field in the response to know how many records can be returned in total.
+Look for the `X-Count`  header field in the response to know how many records are available in total.
+Then you can calculate your maximum page number.